AnouchkaDESMETTRE/HydrogenProject/README.md

  3. *CellValues:* `CellValues` objects (`cellvalues_v` and `cellvalues_p`) are created for the velocity and pressure finite element spaces and the quadrature rule.
 These objects efficiently calculate basis function values and their gradients at quadrature points within each mesh cell.

-  4. Express the bounndary conditions, consider firts the axis like a wall so no velocity and we implement a parabolic inflow profil for the first tests using  `ConstraintHandler` (`ch`) then the bc will be inplemented at the end with the time integration and the solving the function function ferrite_limiter!(u, _, p, t)
+  4. Express the bounndary conditions, consider firts the axis like a wall so no velocity using  `ConstraintHandler` (`ch`) then the bc will be inplemented at the end with the time integration and the solving the function function ferrite_limiter!(u, _, p, t)

         5.  *Assemblage des matrices :* Le code assemble la matrice de masse globale (`M`), delaing only with v so we create a bloc Mvv, Mvp then Mpv and Mpp, only Mvv not egal to zero because of ....